OpenApoc/OpenApoc/README.md

 ```
   * Visual Studio 2019: Build > CMake Settings > Toolchain file > `<path to vcpkg>\\scripts\\buildsystems\\vcpkg.cmake`

 * Build OpenApoc.
-If you get errors, clear your cache from the CMake menu and generate again.
+This will take a while on the first build, especially if Vcpkg hasn't installed all the dependencies yet.
+If you get errors, clear your cache from the Project/CMake menu and try again.
-* When running from the Visual Studio UI, the working directory is set to the root of the project, so the data folder should already be in the right place.
+* When running OpenApoc from the Visual Studio UI, the working directory is set to the root of the project, so the data folder should already be in the right place.
 If you want to run outside of Visual Studio, you need to copy the whole 'data' folder (including the cd.iso file) into the folder openapoc.exe resides in.

 ### Building on Linux